 Cherries: Cherries contain melatonin and help sleep-wake cycle.
 It can be had in the form of juice.

-Yogurt: Dairy products like yogurt and milk boast healthy doses of calcium—and there’s research that suggests being calcium-deficient may make it difficult to fall asleep.
+Yogurt: Dairy products like milk and yogurt are rich in calcium—and when there is calcium-deficient it may make it difficult to fall asleep.

-Almonds: Almonds are a good source of magnesium, which promotes both sleep and muscle relaxation.
+Almonds: Almonds promote muscle and sleep as they are rich in magnesium.
 If the body’s magnesium levels are too low, it is harder to stay asleep.
-Plus, almonds supply enough protein to help stabilize the blood sugar level while sleeping.
+Plus, while sleeping almonds supply enough protein to help steady the blood sugar level.
 Just a handful a day should be enough.

 Kale: Green leafy vegetables, such as kale and collards, are also known to boost calcium and aide sleep.